stayerjs/routing/README.md

   return await { foo: 'bar' };
 }

-- req: Request - a Node.js Request object;
+- req: IncominMessage - a Node.js request object;
-- res: Request - a Node.js Response object;
+- res: ServerResponse - a Node.js response object;
 - body?: object - a JSON-parsed request body, can be undefined;
 - query?: object - parsed URL-query, can be undefined.